Physician Burnout Solutions:

 Transformational leadership is influencing others’ awareness of what is important.
 It moves people to see themselves and the opportunities and challenges of their environment in a new way.
 Transformational Leadership creates greater alignment around strategic visions and mission, greater unit cohesion and commitment, lower turnover, and safer work environments.

-The healthcare organization that supports and encourages the development of Transformational Leaders:
+The organization that supports and encourages the development of Transformational Leaders:

 • Projects an image of confidence, mission orientation, and commitment to personnel competence to its employees and patients;